• Skip to primary navigation

 Ramen Arashi

-Ramen Arashi is an excellent low-budget option for a restaurant in Banff, without any sacrifice on food quality.
-They offer take-out only, and a wide menu to serve many tastes.
+Ramen Arashi is an excellent low-budget option for a restaurant in Banff without sacrificing food quality.
+They offer take-out only and a wide menu to serve many tastes.
 Try the “Black Arashi Tantan Men” – the sesame base and melt-in-your-mouth pork belly make this a stand-out.
-The smaller rice bowls on offer are of incredible value – a perfect slightly-larger-than-snack-size serving can fill the void for only $6.
-There’s a location in Canmore too!

 A bowl of ramen from Ramen Arashi Banff